Public entertainment licence

 |Large complex event - charities and voluntary organisations (3 year)||£226|

 The application will not be considered competent until the fee is paid.

 How to apply

 Applications must be submitted a minimum of eight weeks prior to the event.

-To apply in paper fill in the relevant application:
+Alternatively you can apply in paper by completing the relevant application: